Black Beatles: Music video

 On September 22, 2016, the music video for "Black Beatles" was released on Rae Sremmurd's Vevo account on YouTube.
 The video contains a number of visual references to Beatles iconography and lore.
 It was directed by Motion Family.

 Usage in media

 On October 26, 2016, the Mannequin Challenge went viral.
 The trend involves shooting footage of a crowd standing frozen in place, often using "Black Beatles" as background music.

 On November 30, 2016, Nicki Minaj and Mike Will Made It released a remix of the song together titled "Black Barbies".
 It uses the instrumental from the song, and similar lyrics.
 This version peaked at 65 in the United States and 78 in Canada.

-Soulja Boy Tell 'Em released a freestyle to the song, also using the song's instrumentation as well as similar lyrics.
+Soulja Boy released a freestyle to the song, also using the song's instrumentation as well as similar lyrics.
 It was included on his 2016 mixtape King Soulja 7.

 Rae Sremmurd makes a cameo appearance in the 2017 film Boo 2!
 A Madea Halloween, in which they perform "Black Beatles".

+The song also makes an appearance in the boat scene in season one of Netflix's Ozark.

-Lizzo's "Truth Hurts", released a year after Black Beatles, received controversy after many accused her of stealing Rae Srummurd's tune.
+Lizzo's "Truth Hurts", released a year after "Black Beatles", received controversy after many accused her of stealing Rae Sremmurd's tune.